-Monica DiGiandomenico is a program associate II with the National PREA Resource Center (PRC).
+Monica DiGiandomenico is a senior program specialist with the National PREA Resource Center (PRC).
 She contributes to several areas of the PRC’s work, including Audit Quality and Integrity, Field Training Program, and Training and Technical Assistance Program.
 Prior to joining the PRC, Monica was the PREA coordinator for the Virginia Department of Juvenile Justice.
 She was responsible for leading the department’s efforts toward PREA implementation and compliance.
 This included policy development and the training and education of staff, volunteers, contractors, residents, probation officers, and community stakeholders about sexual safety in confinement.
 Monica also assisted the department in establishing innovative correctional practices intended to improve the prevention, detection, and response to sexual misconduct.

 Previously, she was a contracted investigator/outreach specialist for the Department of Justice, Civil Rights Division, working to protect the civil rights of people and proactively reform models, practices, and policies for constitutional policing nationwide.
 In addition, Monica worked to protect the rights of people who are in prisons, jails, and the juvenile justice system run by state and local governments.
 This work lit a fire and passion to support strategic plans to collaboratively work with communities, judges, court administrators, law enforcement, corrections, legal professionals, inmates, and residents, to develop best practices, legal trainings, and tools to further facilitate local and national partnerships for criminal justice reform.